Orbital-resolved Observation of Singlet Fission: Methods

 \section{Methods}

-\paragraph{Time- and angle-resolved photoemission spectroscopy} We used a homebuilt high-harmonic generation (HHG) setup operating at $\SI{500}{\kilo\hertz}$ to provide XUV pulses for photoemission \cite{Puppin2019Feb} with the following parameters: Photon flux: up to $\SI{2e11}{photons\per\second}$ on target, Spectral width: $\SI{110}{\milli\electronvolt}$ FWHM, Photon energy: $\SI{21.7}{\electronvolt}$, Pulse duration: 35 fs.
+\paragraph{Time- and angle-resolved photoemission spectroscopy} We used a homebuilt high-harmonic generation (HHG) setup operating at $\SI{500}{\kilo\hertz}$ to provide XUV pulses for photoemission \cite{Puppin2019Feb} with the following parameters: Photon flux: up to $\SI{2e11}{photons\per\second}$ on target, Spectral width: $\SI{110}{\milli\electronvolt}$ FWHM, Photon energy: $\SI{21.7}{\electronvolt}$, Pulse duration: $\SI{35}{\femto\second}$.
 As the VIS pump beam, we used the compressed output of a non-linear optical parametric amplifier with the following parameters: Incident fluence: $\sim\SI{0.2}{\milli\joule\per\centi\meter\squared}$ Photon energy: $\SI{1.81}{\electronvolt}$.
+The instrument response function (IRF) of the main data set (Fig.~4e) was $\SI{43(5)}{\femto\second}$, obtained by fitting the kinetic model mentioned in the main text.
+A longer IRF ($\SI{60(15)}{\femto\second}$) is obtained for the long data sets shown in Fig.~4f.
+These data sets were acquired under slightly different experimental conditions.
 Both VIS and XUV pulses were incident in parallel at $\ang{65}$ with respect to the surface normal.
 The VIS pulses were s-polarized along the \textit{a}-axis of the crystal and the XUV pulses p-polarized.
+Under these conditions, we estimate that roughly $2.5\%$ of molecules are in an excited state.
 The pentacene crystal was glued with conductive UHV glue to a copper sample holder and then mounted on a 6-axis cryogenic manipulator (SPECS GmbH) and cleaved at a base pressure of \SI{2e-11}{\milli\bar}.
 The data was acquired at room temperature using a time-of-flight momentum microscope (METIS1000, SPECS GmbH), allowing to detect each photoelectron as a single event and as a function of pump-probe delay.
 The resulting 4D photoemission intensity data is hence a function of the two components of the parallel momentum, the electron kinetic energy, and the pump-probe time delay: $I(k_x,k_y,E,\Delta t)$.
 The overall energy and momentum resolutions of the experiment are $\Delta E=\SI{150}{\milli\electronvolt}$ and $\Delta k=\SI{0.08}{\per\angstrom}$, respectively \cite{Maklar2020Dec}.
 Due to the damage that the XUV radiation causes in pentacene, we maximized the field of view (field aperture diameter: $\SI{500}{\micro\meter}$) and therefore the number of probed molecules, while still maintaining the momentum resolution at the relevant kinetic energies.
 We constantly operated at the count rate $\approx\SI{1e6}{cts\per\second}$ to acquire the datasets in reasonable time.
-The two different datasets used in this publication have been acquired over a period of $\approx\SI{60}{h}$, respectively.
-The first dataset, used in Fig. 1D, was acquired in a 'snapshot' mode, in which the time delay was not continuously changed, but fixed to certain values.
-The second dataset, used in all other figures, was acquired in a 'continuous' mode, in which the time delay was continuously changed.
+The two main data sets used in this publication have been acquired over a period of $\approx\SI{30}{h}$, respectively.
+The first data set, used in Fig. 2a and 4g, was acquired in a 'snapshot' mode, in which the time delay was not continuously changed, but fixed to certain values.
+The second data set, used in all other figures, was acquired in a 'continuous' mode, in which the time delay was continuously changed.
+The additional data sets shown in Fig. 4f were acquired over less than an hour.